Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 Duration: 130 minutes

 In this exercise, you will deploy Azure infrastructure prerequisites for implementing SAP NetWeaver on Azure Virtual Machines (VMs).
 This will include creating such resources as an Azure Virtual Network, Azure VMs and Azure load balancers.
-You will also use this infrastructure to deploy Active Directory domain controllers to Azure VMs and, subsequently, join all remaining Azure VMs to the same Active Directory domain.
+You will also use this infrastructure to deploy Active Directory domain controllers to Azure VMs, and subsequently, join all remaining Azure VMs to the same Active Directory domain.

 ### Task 1: Deploy Active Directory domain controller VMs